robo9k/worldofpadman-beryllium/release/readme.txt

   :: Variables

-  Please note that beryllium does not check cvars for sane values, since it is assumed that admins know what they are doing :)
+  Please note that Beryllium does not check cvars for sane values, since it is assumed that admins know what they are doing :)

     :: g_beryllium
     A read-only cvar that indicates the beryllium version.

     :: g_version
     A read-only cvar that indicates the codebase being used.

     :: be_voteDuration
     How long a vote lasts.
 Time is in seconds.
 Will only take effect for votes called after changing the cvar.

     :: be_allowedVotes
     List of allowed votes.
 Each vote name needs to be enclosed in "/".
     Take a look at the default value.

     :: be_votePause
     General pause between votes.
 Time is in seconds.

     :: be_voteRate
     How often a client can call a vote.
 Time is in seconds.

     :: be_votePass
     How many clients need to vote yes for a vote to pass.